-Janie is struck by the seemingly-magical union between a bee and a pear blossom in her youth.
+Janie is struck by the seemingly magical union between a bee and a pear blossom in her youth.
 This affects her deeply and makes her seek true love throughout her whole life.

 Janie’s first two marriages turn sour.
-The first one ends in disaster because Janie never had any feelings for the man, Logan Killicks, in the first place and only married him when pressured by Nanny.
+The first one ends in disaster because Janie never had any feelings for the man (Logan Killicks) in the first place and only married him when pressured by Nanny.
 Logan, a no-nonsense man, doesn’t help matters by practicing poor hygiene and concerning himself only with working the farm.

-Janie’s second marriage to Joe Starks starts out more promisingly, but goes awry when Joe proves to be irrationally jealous.
+Janie’s second marriage to Joe Starks starts out more promisingly but goes awry when Joe proves to be irrationally jealous.
 Worse, he refuses to talk about it.
 He only orders Janie around, making her keep her hair up, not allowing her to engage with the townspeople, and never allowing her to speak her mind.

-Eventually, Janie does meet the love of her life, Tea Cake.
+Eventually, Janie does meet the love of her life: Tea Cake.
 Initially, Janie is worried because she’s been hurt before and doesn’t want to jump into another marriage until she’s sure it will be a loving union, like the pear blossom being pollinated by a bee.

 Tea Cake’s pride keeps him from heeding the warnings of a coming hurricane.
-He decides that he and Janie should remain in the Everglades and sit out the storm.
+He decides that he and Janie should remain in the Everglades and wait out the storm.
 However, the hurricane comes on strong, creating chaos and danger.
 While attempting to reach higher ground, Tea Cake is bitten by a rabid dog.

 Instead of being allowed to mourn her husband in peace, Janie is brought to trial the same day for Tea Cake’s murder.
-The black community that knew and loved her so well is dead set against her; they feel she has betrayed the staunchly loyal Tea Cake.
+The black community that knew and loved her so well is dead set against her; they feel she's betrayed the staunchly loyal Tea Cake.